bcavileer/reflections/README.md

 end
 ```

-##Control the classes remapped with :only and :exclude
+##Control classes remapped with :only and :exclude
 ```
 user1.map_associations_to(user2, only: [Foo])
 user1.map_associations_to(user2, except: [Bar])